AdaptiveQT/AQTJournal/USER_GUIDE.md

 ## Choosing Your Mode

-RetailBeastFX Journal has **two modes** designed for different experience levels:
+RetailBeastFX — The System has **two modes** designed for different experience levels:

 ### Quick Comparison